Polkadot-Blockchain-Academy/PWN-tools/README.md

 ## 🔏 Generate PWN

-> 😱 You would just put secretes into some random executable you found online?!
+> 😱 You would just put secrets into some random executable you found online?!
 >
-> 🫠 ... and put your \_secretes into it?!
+> 🫠 ... and put your _secrets_ into it?!

 ### ❗❗ BEFORE YOU START, READ THE `.sh` SCRIPTS INCLUDED HERE! ❗❗